OWASP/samm/v2.0/beta/core/verification/v-requirements-driven-testing.md

 ## Maturity 3 - Denial of service and security stress testing
 ### Benefit
+Identifies functionality or resources in the sofware that can be abused to perform denial of service attacks.

 ### Activity
 Applications are particularly susceptible to denial of service attacks.
 Perform denial of service and security stress testing against them.
 Perform these tests under controlled circumstances and on application acceptance environments, if possible.